USCGC Jackson

-USCGC Jackson (WSC-142, formally WPC-142) was an Active-class cutter of the United States Coast Guard.
-She capsized in 1944, killing twenty one of forty crew members.
+USCGC Jackson (WSC-142) was an Active-class cutter of the United States Coast Guard.
+She capsized in 1944, killing twenty one of her forty crew members.

 Design and construction

 USCGC Jackson (WSC-142) was the 18th of 35 ships in the Active class, designed to serve as a "mother ship" in support of Prohibition against bootleggers and smugglers along the coasts.
 They were meant to be able to stay at sea for long periods of time in any kinds of weather, and were able to expand berthing space via hammocks of the need arises, such as if a large amount of survivors were on board.
 Built by the American Brown Boveri Electric Corporation of Camden, New Jersey, she was laid down on 2 December 1927.
 The cutter was launched on 14 February 1927 and commissioned exactly one month later.
 Like the rest of her class, she was 125 ft long, had a 22 ft 6 in beam and a 7 ft 6 in draft.
-A single 3 in gun was mounted as the offensive weapon as launch.
+A single 3 in gun was mounted as the offensive weapon at launch.